The risk matrix has served its purpose but falls well short of the data-driven business requirements of today. Enter the Risk & Value Framework.

 In the safety risk example above, there are four consequence levels.
 What if an environmental risk type is introduced into the matrix, and it only has three consequence levels (e.g. ‘<100L spill’, ‘100L-500L spill’ and ‘>500L spill’)?
 Because the number of meaningful levels can be different between risk types, they cannot fit into an X by Y matrix without distortion.

-Identify what is important to your organization (value measures)
+Identify what is important to your organization (measures)

 Benefits such as financial returns, increases in employee efficiency and so on are also important and should be included.
-Another common inclusion in a value framework is strategic targets, KPIs or other measures.
-Everything identified in this step is known as a ‘value measure’.
+Another common inclusion in a risk and value framework is strategic targets, KPIs or other measures.
+Everything identified in this step is known as a ‘measure’.

 Identify the common levels and calculations